 Determining how often nonsuicidal self-injury occurs and how long it has been occurring

 Determining the function of nonsuicidal self-injury for the patient

 Determining how willing the patient is to participate in treatment

-The following psychotherapies may be useful for treating nonsuicidal self-injury:
+The following cognitive-behavioral therapies may be useful for treating nonsuicidal self-injury:

 No drugs have been approved for the treatment of nonsuicidal self-injury.
 However, naltrexone and certain atypical antipsychotics have been effective in some patients.

-Coexisting psychiatric disorders (eg, depression, eating disorders, substance abuse, borderline personality disorder) should be treated appropriately.
+Coexisting psychiatric disorders (eg, depression, eating disorders, substance use disorders, borderline personality disorder, antisocial personality disorder) should be treated appropriately.
 Patients should be referred to an appropriate health care practitioner as needed.

 Follow-up appointments should be scheduled.